The amputation was the easy part.

 With my good hand, I loosened the straps that fastened my prosthetic arm to my bicep.
 Nobody noticed as the silicone limb slid off and fell to the floor.

 The Dear Leader drew near.
 He shook the hand of the man next to me then turned his eyes to the man’s teenage daughter.
-She was a slim, tanned blonde, maybe fifteen years old, whose womanly assets had already filled out her tight white tank top.
+She was a slim, tanned blonde, maybe fifteen years old, whose womanly assets had already filled out her tight white halter top.

 “Hello, my dear,” he said.
 He took her hands in his.
 “Aren’t you beautiful?”